 To combat these thoughts.
 You have to feed yourself positivity.
 I tell myself I'm an outstanding mother, I pray for my son and for those that belittle me as a mother or woman in general.
 I feed myself truth instead of the lies that come from guilt and shame.
 I urge you to do that as well.

 The word of God is full of truth and knowledge of who you are.

 I spend time in the bible to combat the lies of satan.

 I refill myself all the time by speaking in tongues in my prayer time with the Lord.
-My spirit intercedes for me and soaks into my soul the things my mind and heart can't seen to diagnose or interpret.
+My spirit intercedes for me and soaks into my soul the things my mind and heart can't diagnose or interpret.

 I have to fast from social media at times and food and water.

 I empty myself from all distractions and the main source of life which is food and water to connect with God.
 He always encourages me to keep pushing forward.
 He shows and displays His love for us consistently.
-We just have to get in the place to recieve it and hear it.
+We just have to get in the place to receive it and hear it.
 It's very easy to hear from God when you are intentional about it.

 I do have a blog on how to hear from God.
 Check it out.

 I'll create one about fasting and the benefits and necessity for it.